Russia's Russneft looking to clinch oil hedging deal with VTB

-* Says board re-appointed Samir Kothari as managing director of company for further period of 5 years

-MOSCOW, June 27 Russneft, Russia's mid-sized oil producer, is looking to clinch an oil hedging deal with VTB, Russia's second biggest bank, Russneft Senior Vice President Olga Prozorovskaya said on Tuesday.
+MOSCOW, June 27 (Reuters) - Russneft, Russia's mid-sized oil producer, is looking to clinch an oil hedging deal with VTB, Russia's second biggest bank, Russneft Senior Vice President Olga Prozorovskaya said on Tuesday.

 Mikhail Gutseriyev, a Russneft co-owner, told an annual shareholders meeting separately that he had earned $700 million on a previous oil hedge deal.
 Sources told Reuters earlier that Gutseriyev had been hedging at Sberbank.